 “As industries work harder to keep quality up, prices down, workplaces safer, and their stock prices stable, automation is playing a key role to accomplish these goals.”

 Automation and artificial intelligence (AI) will lead to a net job increase during the next five years.
 A study by the World Economic Forum reveals that automation will eliminate 85 million jobs worldwide by 2025.
-At the same time, it projects 97 million new jobs will be created, or an overall increase of 12 million jobs.
+At the same time, it projects that 97 million new jobs will be created, or an overall increase of 12 million jobs.

 Examples of these types of jobs include: